Paris Connections

 Paris Connections is a 2010 British film directed by Harley Cokeliss.
 The script was written by Michael Tupy, based on a thriller by Jackie Collins.
-The film was the first direct to DVD film that the British supermarket firm Tesco produced, when trying to diversify its business.
+The film was the first direct-to-DVD film produced by the British supermarket firm Tesco when trying to diversify its business.

 Plot

 At the beginning of Paris fashion week, a beautiful young model is brutally murdered.
 Investigative journalist Madison Castelli, certain that it is more than the "crime of passion" the French press says, comes to Paris to follow her story.